PierreCavalet/module-pattern/README.md

 ## How do I create a module ?

-There are multiple implementations of the module pattern, but the importing thing is to understand what is the goal of the module pattern.
+There are multiple implementations of the module pattern, but the important thing is to understand what is the goal of the module pattern.
 Because of that, I am just presenting one of the module pattern implementation, which is called the **Revealing Module pattern**.

 ### Immediately Invoked Function Expressions